Berrinj/game-hub_v3/README.md

 ### Running

 1. Clone the repo
-2. 2.Run repo in a code editor, I suggest using "VScode".
+2. Run repo in a code editor, I suggest using "VScode".
 3. Choose index.html and open in live server.

 ## Contributing